-\paragraph*{Connection to optical conductivity --} There is an intimate relationship between the retarded current-current correlation function $K^R(t,t')$ and the Loschmidt amplitude $L^{\hat j \ket{\psi}_0}$.
-The former gives an answer to the question how current responds to the perturbation of the system with a classical $E-$field within linear response theory.
-The latter answers the question at which energies the system can absorb energy in the lowest order perturbation theory in $E$.
+There is an intimate relationship between the retarded current-current correlation function $K^R(t,t')$ and the Loschmidt amplitude $L^{\hat j \ket{\psi}_0}$.
+The former describes how the current responds to the perturbation of the system with a classical $E-$field within linear response theory.
+The latter tells us at which energies the system can absorb energy in lowest-order perturbation theory in $E$.
 They are related as

 Note that for an arbitrary initial state (not the ground state used here) this relation will have to be modified.
 We show in the \cref{App:Properties} that in frequencies the (antisymmetric) imaginary part of the retarded current-current correlation function is for positive frequencies exactly twice the Loschmidt amplitude for the state $\hat j \ket{\psi}_0$: